Dimifabbridf96/rock-paper-scissor-lizard-spock/README.md

 ## Moves

-The fourth feature is the display of the moves made from the players with a little description of the action that declare the winning of the losing of each choice with a clear description of how win this round.
+The fourth feature is the display of the moves made from the players with a little description of the action that declare the winning of the losing of each choice with a clear description of who win this round.
 We can see the points updated for each round as descripted.
 As we can see also the moves remained they are updated every rounds.
 The last feature of this section is the timer that beats the time of the game and the moves with a countdown, from the moment the buttons are disabled.